A phase transition and critical phenomenon for the two-dimensional random field Ising model: RSW for disagreement Ising model

-In order to address Issue (iii), our main intuition is that if flipping a ``local'' FK-cluster $\mathcal C$ changes the event $\hc$, then there should exist two disjoint pre-disagreement clusters that connect $\mathcal C$ to the boundary of a larger box containing $\mathcal C$ (see Figure 2 for an illustration).
+In order to address Issue \eqref{item: RSW3}, our main intuition is that if flipping a `local' FK-cluster $\mathcal C$ changes the event $\hc$, then there should exist two disjoint pre-disagreement clusters that connect $\mathcal C$ to the boundary of a larger box containing $\mathcal C$ (see Figure~\ref{fig: two disjoint disagreement crossing} for an illustration).
 Therefore, an application of Lemma~\ref{lem: BK-type inequality for disagreement Ising model} gives a good upper bound on the probability for this to occur. \begin{defi}

 For $z\in I\cup J$, we say $\mathcal C_z^\xi$ is \textbf{excellent} if it is local and flipping the signal on this cluster does not change the value of $1_{\hc}$.
 In addition, let $\ne$ be the event that there exists no excellent cluster.
-We say a cluster is \textbf{pivotal} if it is local and flipping the signal on this cluster changes the value of $1_{\hc}$. \end{defi}
+We say a cluster is \textbf{pivotal} if it is local {but not excellent, i.e.,} flipping the signal on this cluster changes the value of $1_{\hc}$. \end{defi}

 The contribution from configurations with at least one excellent cluster is 0, as incorporated in the next lemma. \begin{lem} We have that

 \end{lem}

 \begin{proof}